Paperspace/Docs/projects/create-a-project.md

 ## About

-As of 7.0, a Gradientº Project that represents a container for running Experiments.
+As of 7.0, a Gradientº Project represents a container for running Experiments.

-They can be powered by GradientCI (and GitHub), or alternately they can be "Standalone".
+Projects can be powered by GradientCI (and GitHub), or alternatively they can be "Standalone".

 GradientCI Projects allow you to automatically run experiments simply based on pushing code to a GitHub repository.